rotimislaw/cosmos-aks-samples/Terraform/readme.md

 Refer to the comments in *cosmosdb.tf*, and *vnet.tf* files and edit these files as required to remove the above mentioned restrictions.

-## Deploy infrastructure with Bicep
+## Deploy infrastructure with Terraform

 **1. Clone the repository**